jarle/remix-adonisjs-docs/docs/technical-details/not-a-hack.md

 ## Conclusion

-remix-adonisjs isn't a hack - it's a thoughtful integration of two mature frameworks using their official extension points.
+react-adonisjs isn't a hack - it's a thoughtful integration of two mature frameworks using their official extension points.
 React Router was designed to support custom servers, and AdonisJS was designed to be a comprehensive backend framework.
 Bringing them together gives you the best of both worlds without compromises.

 If you're building a full-stack application and want both a great frontend framework and a complete backend framework, this is a legitimate, supported approach.